jamadagni/apsfind/README.md

 ## Main Usage

-To use this routine, just copy the files `toms748.cpp`, `toms748.h` and `areclose.hpp` to convenient locations in your project, do `#include "toms748.h"` and add `toms748.cpp` in your object file compiling and linking.
+To use this routine, just copy the files `apsfind.cpp`, `apsfind.h` and `areclose.hpp` to convenient locations in your project, do `#include "apsfind.h"` and add `apsfind.cpp` in your object file compiling and linking.

 The basic function is as follows:

 ```
-double toms748(
+double apsfind(
-    Toms748InputFunction function,
+    ApsFindInputFunction function,
     void * otherInput,
     double intervalStart,
     double intervalEnd,
-    Toms748ResultStatus * resultStatus);
+    ApsFindResultStatus * resultStatus);
 ```

-`Toms748InputFunction` is just a typedef to the function pointer type `double (*)(double, void *)`.
+`ApsFindInputFunction` is just a typedef to the function pointer type `double (*)(double, void *)`.

-Basically the function `function` whose root is to be searched for is passed to the root-searching routine in this format along with the input bracket for the unknown variable in `intervalStart` and `intervalEnd`.
+Basically the function `function` whose root is to be searched for is passed to the root-searching routine in this format along with the input bracket for the unknown variable as `intervalStart` and `intervalEnd`.

 Additional (fixed) input data may also be provided via an opaque pointer `otherInput`, which will be passed as-is to the function.
 The function is expected to cast it to a pointer to the required type and extract the additional data